These are the best console ports you can find on Android

 Can triple-A console gaming actually be ported to mobile and work well?
 Yes, and GRID Autosport is the proof.
 GRID has held its title as one of the best mobile racing games out there for years, and its consistently high ratings are further evidence of how well-received this port has been by racing game enthusiasts.

-At a whopping $10, the cost of entry is pretty high with this one, but for that price, you get a whole lot of game.
+At a whopping $10, the cost of entry is pretty high with this one, but you get a lot of game for that price.
 GRID Autosport on mobile includes all of the original game's DLC, 100 maps, 100 cars, killer gameplay, and multiple options for control schemes and difficulty settings.
-Plus, the graphics here are quite simply jaw-dropping, ensuring that every race and, of course, all of your lovingly souped-up vehicles look absolutely incredible.
+Plus, the graphics here are pretty simply jaw-dropping, ensuring that every race and, of course, all of your lovingly souped-up vehicles look incredible.

-This is also among the few games listed here that really pushes the limits on the technical side of mobile gaming, so there's a chance your phone may not even be able to run this behemoth.
+This is also among the few games listed here that really push the limits on the technical side of mobile gaming, so there's a chance your phone may not even be able to run this behemoth.
 The Google Play Store will let you know if your phone isn't up to the task of handling this too fast, too furious monster.
 In short, there's a reason GRID Autosport is still one of the top mobile racing games out there, and we should all consider ourselves lucky that the port is as high quality as it is.
 Feral Interactive knocked it out of the park with GRID Autosport on mobile.

 Gris